People feared trapped in Nigeria high-rise collapse in Lagos

 The causes of this incident are still unclear, but residents have joined rescue operations and have criticised the authorities for not responding quickly, Reuters news agency reports.

-The head of the Lagos state emergency management agency has said it was unclear if there were fatalities, but pictures show rescue workers carrying one body away from the scene.

-"It is a 25-storey building still under construction.
-Many workers are trapped under the rubble.
-We are trying to rescue them," Oke-Osanyintolu, is quoted as saying by the AFP agency.
+The building collapsed at 14:45 local time (13:45 GMT) and witnesses said rescue teams turned up 90 minutes later.

-Some of the workers at the site said their colleagues were still trapped in the rubble, the report added.
+Some of the workers at the site said their colleagues were still trapped in the rubble, AFP reports.

 "I feel so bad because the people that are inside they have family," one of them identified as Latif Shittu said.